guanjue/snapshot/README.md

 ##
 ## Output results for testing data
+All output files will be to the `output_folder`
+##
+## Output matrix and bed files

-#### cCRE matrix signal matrix with Index-Set-IDs & Meta-Index-Set-IDs
+- cCRE matrix signal matrix with Index-Set-IDs & Meta-Index-Set-IDs
   - The 1st column is the cCRE chromosome;
   - The 2nd column is the cCRE start_position;
   - The 3rd column is the cCRE end_position;
   - The 4th column is the cCRE IDs.
   - The 5th column is the Index-Sets-IDs.
   - The 6th column is the Meta-Index-Sets-IDs.
   - The following columns are the signal of each cCRE at each cell-type.
 ```
 >>> head snapshot_test_run_merge.IS_metaISid.mat.final.txt
 #chr	start	end	cCREsID	IndexSetID	MetaISID	HSC	LMPP	MPP	CMP	MEP	ERY	GMP	MONp	CLP	B	NK	TCD4	TCD8